 Yet, AWS S3 pricing hasn't decreased as fast as the underlying storage costs.
 This doesn't include the additional fees like egress.
 Of course, prices vary by storage tier and region, but this seems to be a general trend.
 It follows that AWS has strong pricing power when it comes to storage, even with API-compatible competitors from Google and Microsoft.
 S3 seems simple on the surface but is not a commodity.
 Two months after Cloudflare announced their free egress storage solution, R2, AWS cut prices on certain S3 products.

 Another blog post analyzes the same theory for compute and finds a similar story using pricing data from AWS EC2.
-It's hard to come to a firm conclusion since pricing data is held very secretly (AWS quickly deletes announcements of historical price decreases).
+It's hard to come to a firm conclusion since historical pricing data isn't always readily available.
 Even with a slowdown of Moore's Law, it seems like AWS has a healthy margin to continue to offer strategic price cuts only when necessary.